 - Immediately life-threatening disease or condition: A stage of disease in which there is reasonable likelihood that death will occur within months or in which premature death is likely without early treatment.

-- Select the investigational product that you want to use for treatment.
+- Select the investigational drug, biologic, or medical device that you want to use for treatment.
 This may occur in several ways: The patient brings information about the investigational product to you; you consult clinicaltrials.gov or Reagan-Udall Foundation Expanded Access Navigator to find which investigational products are available through a company’s expanded access program; you contact the drug, biologic, or device company.

 - As the treating physician, you also are responsible for determining that the risks to the patient from the investigational product are not greater than the risks from the disease or condition.
 This determination should be based on the information about the investigational product available to you and your knowledge of the patient’s clinical situation, and may be made in conjunction with the product manufacturing company.